kubernetes/website/content/id/docs/concepts/workloads/controllers/deployment.md

-`.spec.progressDeadlineSeconds` is an optional field that specifies the number of seconds you want to wait for your Deployment to progress before the system reports back that the Deployment has [failed progressing](#failed-deployment) - surfaced as a condition with `Type=Progressing`, `Status=False`. and `Reason=ProgressDeadlineExceeded` in the status of the resource.
+`.spec.progressDeadlineSeconds` is an optional field that specifies the number of seconds you want to wait for your Deployment to progress before the system reports back that the Deployment has [failed progressing](#failed-deployment) - surfaced as a condition with `Type=Progressing`, `Status=False`. dan `Reason=ProgressDeadlineExceeded` in the status of the resource.
 The Deployment controller will keep retrying the Deployment.
 In the future, once automatic rollback will be implemented, the Deployment controller will roll back a Deployment as soon as it observes such a condition.